 Savannah, Georgia, USA travel guide

 Plan the ultimate 3-day Savannah bachelorette party!
-Explore historic squares with to-go cups, brave ghost tours, and enjoy rooftop bars in this charming Southern city.
+Explore historic squares with open containers, take a ghost tour, and hit the best rooftop bars.

 Duration3 Days